What Does a Car Warranty Cover?

 Extended warranties work similarly to factory warranties, but last longer.
 You get similar coverage for similar repairs, but you can extend your warranty for 5, 7, or 10 years past the factory warranty expiration date.

 You can buy extended warranties from the manufacturer.
-Or, you can buy extended warranties through third party companies.
+Or, you can buy extended warranties through third-party companies like CarShield.

 It’s up to you to decide whether or not you want an extended warranty.
 You pay more, but you get significantly more coverage.
 If you take advantage of your extended warranty, then it could certainly be worth it – but if you never experience vehicle issues, then an extended warranty may not be worth it.

 Extended warranties could also increase the resale value of your vehicle.
-Most extended warranties are transferable, which can significantly enhance its value in the eyes of a buyer.
+Most extended warranties are transferable, which can significantly enhance their value in the eyes of a buyer.

 Bumper-to-bumper warranties offer the maximum coverage for your vehicle.
 It’s also known as an exclusionary warranty because it only excludes a small number of components.